sage-code/eve/manual/classes.md

 ```

 **Class Tree**
 There is a special class that has name _"Object"_ and represents the "root" class.
-Each classes can grow from Object or from other "base class" forming _"class tree"_.
+Each classes can grow from Object or from other "base class" forming a _"class tree"_.

 ## Constructor
 A class can have a single constructor.
 A constructor can use decision statements based on parameter values to create _"object"_ in different ways based on several conditions.
 This is a flexible constructor.